prasenjit-c/prasenjit-c.github.io/blogpages/hbm-nvidia-part3.md

 To conduct this analysis, I created a GEMM program based on NVIDIA's [CUDALibrarySamples](https://github.com/NVIDIA/CUDALibrarySamples.git).
 My modified version, which includes switches for profiling and performance measurement, is available in my [GitHub repository](https://github.com/prasenjit-c/cuda-tests/tree/main/gemm).

 ### Performance Breakdown: GEMM on A100 and H200
+Now it’s time to move from setup to real measurements.
+There are many ways to evaluate GEMM performance, but to keep this analysis focused, I considered two key dimensions for the GEMM matrices:
+1. Value patterns of M, N, and K – Whether they are “nice” powers of two or prime numbers.
+2. Matrix shapes – Whether they are square or “skinny” (highly rectangular).

+These two factors are critical because they directly influence how the GPU's tiling and memory access strategies are formed, ultimately affecting overall utilization.

+The figure below illustrates the classification of GEMM test cases used in this study.
+The accompanying table summarizes the roofline performance for these configurations, providing a reference for interpreting the measured results.

 ![](/images/hbm-part3-gemm-categories.png "GEMM Categories")

 |Gemm Type|M|N|K|FMA|Memory Read (MB)|Memory Write (MB)|AMI|